xiao-mantou/GamingTweaks/Drivers/Readme.md

 ### nVidia and Ansel

-[Ansel](https://www.geforce.com/hardware/technology/ansel) is more or less already deprecated and already partially removed from the current nVidia drivers (only backward compatibility is still given).
+[Ansel](https://www.geforce.com/hardware/technology/ansel) is (more or less) deprecated and already partially removed from the current nVidia drivers (only backward compatibility is still given).
 There are several games like WatchDogs or [Conan Exile](https://steamcommunity.com/app/440900/discussions/0/133256959371919651/) which suffering from FPS drops once Ansel if its enabled.

 If you have FPS drops make sure you disable Ansel the default `keybind to activate/disable Ansel is Alt+F2` which disables Ansel globally.
 Alternative manually open the file `NvCameraConfiguration.exe` under `C:\Program Files\NVIDIA Corporation\Ansel\Tools`.